Picking the best EHS software solution for your company is a massive task. As a result, the journey from selection to implementation can span months.

 EHS software functionality is essentially what the software does.
 So, if you’re wanting to get to grips with your company’s environmental impact, then Waste Management – among other functionality – is for you.
 If you’d like to assess the risks associated with operations, you’d be after Risk Assessment.

 However, there are a few tools essential for every industry.
-Pro-Sapien’s core functionalities – the Action Manager, a productivity tool, and Business Intelligence, a reporting tool – arrive with every implementation, regardless.
+Pro-Sapien’s core functionalities – the Action Manager, a key productivity tool, and Business Intelligence, a powerful reporting tool – arrive with every implementation, regardless.
 We like to think capturing the data is only half the story, it’s how you use it that makes the difference.